New York City Subway map: Vignelli map

+Tauranac/Hertz map

+The Tauranac/Hertz design, which replaced the Vignelli design in 1979, contained elements that were more curved and "organic looking" while clarifying the nuances and complexities of the three former systems.
+First created by Michael Hertz, the design remained in use through 2025, with some stylistic differences and updates reflecting subway expansions since then.

+History

+1978 redesign

 At the end of 1976, Wilkinson was assigned from Transit to be Executive Officer of Surface operations and stepped down from the Subway Map Committee.
 For half a year, the committee did not meet; and then in the summer of 1977, John Tauranac was assigned chair of the committee and meetings resumed.
 The committee, working with the design firm Michael Hertz Associates, experimented with designs and in February 1978 Tauranac organized an exhibition entitled "The Good, The Bad ...
 The Better?
 A New York City Subway Map Retrospective" at the Cityana Gallery run by Benjamin Blom, exhibiting the committee's latest prototype map and offering a questionnaire for testing public reaction.
 Visitors said they liked the geographic information but disliked the use of a single color for all subway lines.
 In response, Tauranac then prepared a version with two colors, blue for the former IRT lines and red for the former BMT and IND lines.
 This was exhibited at the Cooper Union in April, when Tauranac debated with Massimo Vignelli in a public battle between the two schools of map-making.
 The final design used a trunk-colored scheme, in which services running on a common main line, or "trunk" line, share the same color.

 Tauranac led the 12-person Subway Map Committee, which comprised TA staff and members of the public and three staff at Michael Hertz Associates.
 Everybody contributed to the final design, and the map cannot be said to be designed by one individual.
 According to The New York Times, the sculptor and painter Nobuyuki "Nobu" Siraisi drew sketches for the new version of the map, while psychologist Arline Bronzaft conducted studies to determine riders' responses to the old and new maps.
 Siraisi rode all of the routes with his eyes closed in order to feel each track curve, which he then drew in a sketchbook.
 The curves in Siraisi's drawings helped to alleviate a feeling of disorientation that many riders felt when looking at the straight lines of the Vignelli map, as had been observed in Bronzaft's studies.
 The final assignment of colors was made by Tauranac.